MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-update-report-layouts.md

 ---
-title: Update Custom Report Layouts
+title: Keeping a Report Layout Up-to-date | Microsoft Docs
-description: Learn how to update a custom report layout used on a report when there are design changes to the report's data set, for example.
+description: You may need to update a custom report layout that is used on a report.
+This is required when there has been a design change to the report's data set, for example, a field that is used in the layout has been removed from the report data set.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 9652, 9650
+ms.search.keywords: ''
-ms.date: 06/24/2021
+ms.date: 01/13/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: a3d3aabe01a9969e8665f24479d8b11b26b54d5b
+ms.openlocfilehash: ba71b9bfb23a4512e160e7b10aa065a1712aeb4d
-ms.sourcegitcommit: f4b32ba1f926a2a712400c36305616f320757723
+ms.sourcegitcommit: ead69ebe5b29927876a4fb23afb6c066f8854591
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/08/2022
+ms.lasthandoff: 01/14/2020
-ms.locfileid: "8101493"
+ms.locfileid: "2953123"
 ---
 # <a name="update-custom-report-layouts"></a>Update Custom Report Layouts
 Occasionally, you may need to update a custom report layout that is used on a report.
 This is required when there has been a design change to the report's data set, for example, a field that is used in the layout has been removed from the report data set.
 If a report layout requires updating, you will get an error message when you try to preview, print or save the report.

 You can automatically update a report layout from the error message that appears when you run the report by choosing the **Yes** button on the error message.
 Or, in advance of running reports, you can update specific report layouts or all custom report layouts that might be affected by dataset changes.